-Circuit ENS du Dégagnazès
+Circuit du Dégagnazès

 “Sensitive Natural Spaces” are exceptional places for ecological diversity and the traces of human activity in centuries gone by.
 These sites are particularly fragile, and require special care.
 Restoration of natural ecologies, maintenance of local architecture and general protection operations.